pulp/plugin_template/README.md

                         revision (optional): the git commit hash to install.
-                                             "Required PR" in a commit message will override this. pytest_args (optional): string to by passed to a pytest call.
-                        branch: the git branch of the plugin. applies to non-tagged GHA jobs, such as PRs & cron jobs.
+                                             "Required PR" in a commit message will override this. pytest_args (optional): string to by passed to a pytest call. branch (optional): the git branch of the plugin. applies to non-tagged GHA jobs, such as PRs & cron jobs.
                         pip_version_specifier: A pip version specifier for when the gets installed from PyPI.
                                                Applies to TAGGED (release) jobs.
                                                See pulpcore_pip_version_specifier, but defaults to undefined, the latest.